PlotPyStack/PlotPy/doc/intro/installation.rst

 Dependencies
 ------------

+.. note::

+    See :ref:`platforms` section for more information about supported platforms, Python versions and Qt bindings.

 .. include:: ../requirements.rst

-.. note::

-    Python 3.11 is the reference for production release

 Installation using pip
 ----------------------